KillahPotatoes/arma.warfare/README.md

 ### Heli taxi

-If you are the leader of your group you can order a heli taxi for a certain amount of cash.
+If you are the leader of your group you can order a heli taxi for a certain amount of manpower.
 A heli will come land, and upon entering you will take control of the helicopter.
 When exiting the helicopter will leave.
 There will be a time penalty between each time you can use the helicopter, and if its shot down there will be a longer penalty

 ### Rank